-The Beijing National Aquatics Centre, popularly known as the Water Cube, will host the swimming, diving and synchronised swimming events during Beijing 2008 Olympic Games.
+The Beijing National Aquatics Centre, popularly known as the Water Cube, will host the swimming, diving and synchronised swimming events of the 2008 Olympics.

 The outer wall design mimics the natural formation of soap bubbles, which is based on the Weaire-Phelan structure into how soap bubbles might be arranged in an infinite array.
 The material used is called ETFE, a fluorocarbon-based polymer with high strength and corrosion resistance, as well as toxic free if ignited.